 - A paper republished (with permission) from another journal, followed by commentaries

 - Several original papers on a common topic, followed by commentaries,

 - A Special or Invited Feature, followed by several commentaries.

 The number of commentaries can depend on the nature of the Forum, but normally would not exceed six to eight.
 The commentaries are reviewed by the Editor-in-Chief (EIC).

 An individual interested in proposing a Forum should contact the EIC to discuss the idea.
 If the EIC believes the idea should be pursued, a short proposal must be submitted for review by one or more member of the Board of Editors.

 Comments and Replies.
 A Comment points out errors of fact or interpretation in an article that previously appeared in a published issue (not merely a preprint or Accepted Article) of Ecology, Ecological Monographs, or in an important article or book that is the basis for numerous articles being published in ESA journals.
-Be sure to refer to the special procedures that have been established for preparation and review of Comments and Replies.
 Submissions may contain up to 16 manuscript pages (double-spaced, 12-point Times New Roman font, including everything from the title page through the last figure).
 No abstract is necessary.

 - Comments should be brief; our absolute limit is 16 typescript pages, including everything (cover page, text and references).

 - The title of a Comment or Reply should be of the form “[Title of the original paper up to the first colon]: Comment.”

 - Comments may be assigned to a Subject-matter Editor for evaluation.
 As with regular articles, typically two reviews will be sought.
 Every effort will be made to expedite the review process.